Time elapsed: 2w6d

 To get ready for the extra data from the rest of the story, let's learn how to use even longer graph traversal queries than the ones we used in the last chapter.

 The next query is twice as long as the graph queries we have done so far.
-Instead of following the ->parent-of-person path, it follows the same path again!
+Instead of just following the ->parent_of->person path, it follows it twice!
 What do you think it will return?

 Let's think it through as in the previous chapters.

-• ->person: of a person record that is out .
-That’s person who “is parented” by another person…
+->person: of a person record that is out.
+That's person who "is parented" by another person (a son or daughter)

-In other words, it’s looking for a grandparent: a person who is a parent_of someone else who is a parent_of .
-SurrealDB will go through each of our person records to see if there is a match, and there isn’t a single one.
+In other words, it's trying to find the grandchildren of a grandparent: a person who is a parent_of someone else who is a parent_of.

-While are at it, let’s add an alias to this graph traversal to call it what it is: grandchildren.
+While are at it, let's add the AS grandchildren alias to this graph traversal to make the output nicer.

 The query now returns some grandchildren!
 You should see them inside the only person record that is a grandparent, and an empty array for the rest.